Moga district: Localities

 The towns of Bagha Purana, Badhni Kalan, Dharamkot, Kot Ise Khan, Nihal Singh Wala and Ghal Kalan fall in Moga district.
 The villages like Rattian Khosa Randhir, Dhalleke, Thathi Bhai, Rajiana, Dunne Ke, Landhe Ke, Samadh Bhai, Kotla Rai-ka, Bhekha, Bughipura, Daudhar, Dhudike, Lopon, Himmatpura, Manooke, Bahona, Karyal, and Chugawan, also fall within this district.
 Takhtupura Sahib is one of the well-known villages in this district.
 Takhtupura Sahib is a historical village.

-Bagha Purana lies on the main road connecting Moga and Faridkot and thus is a major hub for buses to all across Punjab.
+Bagha Purana lies on the main road connecting Moga and Kotkapura and thus is a major hub for buses to all across Punjab.
 Bagha Purana's police station has the largest jurisdiction in Punjab; over 65 'pinds' or villages are within its control.
 The town is basically divided into 3 'pattis' or sections: Muglu Patti (the biggest one), Bagha Patti, and Purana Patti.
 The town has its fair share of rich people and thus the standard of living is above average as compared to the surrounding towns and villages.

 Dharamkot is a city and a municipal council in the Moga district.
 Daudhar is the largest village in Moga.